ctavolazzi/treasuretavernhq-web/src/lib/content/test/bone-kingdom.md

 ---
-title: "THE BONE KINGDOM"
+title: 'THE BONE KINGDOM'
-date: "Hollow Moon"
+date: 'Hollow Moon'
-author: "Ellara Moonquill"
+author: 'Ellara Moonquill'
-subtitle: "A Tale from the Hollow Depths"
+subtitle: 'A Tale from the Hollow Depths'
 ---

 # THE BONE KINGDOM

-*A Tale from the Hollow Depths*
+_A Tale from the Hollow Depths_

 ## I. The Descent